cataclysmbnteam/Cataclysm-BN/docs/en/dev/explanation/accessibility.md

----
-title: Compatibility with screen readers
+# Compatibility with screen readers
----

 There are people who use screen readers to play Cataclysm Bright Nights.
 In order for screen readers to announce the most important information in a UI, the terminal cursor has to be placed at the